roshanpaiva/ratelimit/README.md

     rate_limit:
       unit: second
       requests_per_unit: 0
+      duration: 1
+      alg_type: "slidingWindow"
 ```

 In the preceding example, we setup a generic rate limit for individual IP addresses.
 The architecture's edge proxy can
 be configured to make a rate limit service call with the descriptor ("remote_address", "50.0.0.1") for example.
-This IP would
-get 10 requests per second as
-would any other IP.
+In this example, we can see that duration has been changed to 4 such that this IP would get 1 requests every 4 seconds.
 However, the configuration also contains a second configuration that explicitly defines a
 value along with the same key.
 If the descriptor ("remote_address", "50.0.0.5") is received, the service will
 *attempt the most specific match possible*.
 This means
 the most specific descriptor at the same level as your request.
 Thus, key/value is always attempted as a match before just key.